 All hope is not lost.
 There are many situations where there is no contributory negligence.
 There are also some important exceptions to the rule.
 That’s why if you’ve been injured in an accident it’s important to hire an experienced personal injury attorney to evaluate your case.

 Contact an Experienced Personal Injury Attorney

 If you’ve been injured in an accident, you want an experienced Maryland personal injury attorney on your case.
-The attorneys at Alpert Schreyer, LP are available to evaluate your case and get you the compensation you deserve.
+The attorneys at Alpert Schreyer are available to evaluate your case and get you the compensation you deserve.
 Contact us online or call us at (301) 812-4777 to schedule your free consultation